tsnieuwen/force_be_with_me/README.md

 ### Cloning and Setup

-- If you wish to install this repo locally, please fork and clone the following repo:
+- If you wish to install this repo locally, please fork and clone the following:

     `git clone <git@github.com:<your github handle>/force_be_with_me.git>`